the-turing-way/the-turing-way/Chapter_Version_Control.md

 Git revert HEAD
 ```

+which automatically makes a new commit that undoes those changes.
 You may want to retrieve a version form weeks or months ago.
 To do this first use `Git log` to find the SHA of the version you want to retrieve.
 To reset your entire project to this version do

 ```
 Git checkout SHA_of_the_version